akaul/papers/README.md

 Papers
 ======

-Papers on the following subjects that I intend on reading/have read in the past:
+Research papers on a number of subjects that I've read in the past or intend on (hopefully) reading in the future.
+Broadly, the subjects cover:

+- Computational Neuroscience
 - Distributed Systems